Pokémon is a worldwide phenomenon and has shaped and created an incredible community. The Pokémon franchise is well known both by young and adults.

 The fights take place in turns.
-Unlike Pokémon, moves also have their own speed value that adds to the nexomon speed to decide who will attack first.
-Additionally, nexomons cannot learn moves outside of their own type and Normal type.
+Unlike Pokémon, moves also have their speed value that adds to the nexomon speed to decide who will attack first.
+Additionally, nexomons cannot learn moves outside of their type and Normal-type.
 I find these choices much more strategic.
 You simply can't get coverage from all possible types.

-Among the other points in favor there are nine starters and all the nexomons are collectible.
+Among the other points in favour, there are nine starters and all the nexomons are collectable.

 Once you have completed the game, you can use advanced settings to customize your nuzlocke experience.
 You can also get a code that you can share to make nuzlocke challenges with friends.

 You will be able to randomize the nexomons, their moveset, the items or increase the challenge level.

 Monster Hunter Stories is a spin-off of a popular Capcom franchise: Monster Hunter.